DOMjudge/domjudge/doc/manual/overview.rst

 domserver is possible, it's not recommended except for testing purposes.
 Judgehosts should also not double as local workstations for jury members.
-Having all judgehosts be of uniform hardware configuration helps in creating a fair, reproducible setup; in the ideal case they are run on the same type of machines that the teams use.
+Having all judgehosts be of uniform hardware configuration helps in creating a fair, :ref:`reproducible setup <judging-consistency>`; in the ideal case they are run on the same type of machines that the teams use.

-DOMjudge supports running multiple judgedaemons in parallel on a single judgehost machine.
+DOMjudge supports running :ref:`multiple judgedaemons <multiple-judgedaemons>` in parallel on a single judgehost machine.
 This might be useful on multi-core machines.
-Note that although each judgedaemon process can be bound to one single CPU core (using Linux cgroups), shared use of other resources such as disk I/O might still have a minor effect on run times.
-For more details on using this, see the section
-Installation: optional features.

 Copyright and licencing
 -----------------------